 Junot Diaz’s The Brief and Wondrous Life of Oscar Wao is a book I had to read for my Caribbean Literature class.
-It was kind of confusing at first since the narration slips from first to third-person at the beginning that makes it quite hard to follow the storyline.
+It was confusing at first since the narration slips from first to third-person at the beginning, making it quite hard to follow the storyline.

 Has anyone read any of Junot Diaz’s other works?